Imagen of Forgotten Islands - Copyright: Cruising Indonesia © 2014 All rights reserved

-Trip report of a journey dedicated to exploratory diving in one of the many remote corners of Indonesia: The Forgotten Islands
+This is the trip report of a journey of exploratory diving in one of the many remote corners of Indonesia: Tanimbar or Forgotten Islands

 In recent years, our diving exploration of the largest archipelago in the world, has allowed us to offer our customers and friends, diving trips to places hitherto unknown: Raja Ampat, Triton Bay, Halmahera and the incredible dive site of whale sharks in Cendrawsasih Bay.